LenneDalben/StardewValleyModsGPL/Artisan Equipment for Sale/README.md

 With this mod, the shop owners in the valley (and in the desert) will sell artisan equipment after you have unlocked it, every Thursday, and only to their friends.

+Translations are welcome!
+You can submit either the language.json to me or the strings in another language for all the orders and I will incorporate it into the mod.
+See more information on the <a href="https://stardewvalleywiki.com/Modding:Translations">wiki</a>.

 German translation courtesy of Nexus user kupiqo.